Variation inequalities for smartingales: Change of measure

-If we give an iterative formula for $\tilde{\mathbb P}_n$ (or its density with respect to $\mathbb P$), all the expressions in \eqref{eq:cond} must not change if we increase $n$.
-To this end, it is enough to assume the compatibility conditions
+for the differences $\Delta \tilde{f}_\ell$ for each $\ell\leq n$.
+When giving an iterative formula for the measures $\tilde{\mathbb P}_n$, it is enough to have the smartingale condition \eqref{eq:cond} only for $\ell = n$ if we additionally assume the compatibility conditions

+We will perform the inductive construction of the sequence $\tilde{\mathbb P}_n$ and $\tilde{\mathbb P}$ in the two cases $\dim S =1 $ and $\dim S >1$ separately.
+The motivation for presenting the simple case of $\dim S = 1$ is twofold.
+Firstly, we don't need to assume additional constraints on the atoms and secondly we also don't have to pass to sparse smartingales (see Definition~\ref{def:sparse}) as in the case of spaces $S$ with $\dim S > 1$ presented in Section~\ref{sec:higher_dim_S}.

+The result in both cases is that the desired measures $\tilde{\mathbb P}$ can indeed be constructed (see Theorem~\ref{thm:dim1} and Theorem~\ref{thm:tilde_P}).
+Moreover, we give additional estimates of the measure $\tilde{\mathbb P}$ in terms of the Lebesgue measure $\mathbb P$ that help us in proving that the set of points where the inequality

+is satisfied, has full Hausdorff dimension (see Theorem~\ref{thm:application} in the end).
+In the case of $\dim S >1$, showing the mere existence of $\tilde{\mathbb P}$ is not as easy as in the martingale or $\dim S =1$ case.
+To guarantee the solvability of the involved linear systems for the measures $\tilde{\mathbb P}_n$ (see~\eqref{eq:cond} and \eqref{eq:compatibility}), we need a few auxiliary results that are given in Lemmas~\ref{lem:product}, \ref{lem:existence_ell}, ~\ref{lem:independent}, and~\ref{lem:det_est}.